Connect with others who understand.

 Manual wheelchairs require pushing, either by the person in the chair or someone else.
 Powered wheelchairs have a motor and move on their own.

-Many people with DMD use a manual chair as their first wheelchair.
-While many people can propel their own chair at first, this independent use is usually short-lived.
-A study found that after 5 years, less than 3 percent of people with DMD were able to move a manual chair on their own.
-Even when people with DMD can move themselves in a manual wheelchair, they can usually do it for less than 10 minutes at a time.
+Many people with DMD start with a manual wheelchair and can propel it themselves, but this independent use is usually short-lived.
+A study found that after five years, less than 3 percent of people with DMD were able to move a manual chair on their own.
+Even those who could move themselves usually do so for less than 10 minutes at a time.

-On the other hand, people with DMD who have powered chairs report using their chairs more.
-Powered chairs also provide greater independence, since people who use them don’t have to rely on others to move them.
+People with DMD who have powered chairs report using their chairs more.
+Powered chairs also provide greater independence since their use doesn’t rely on others.
 For these reasons, a powered wheelchair may be a better long-term solution for people with DMD.
-Remember that if you start with a manual wheelchair, you’ll likely need a powered chair later as DMD progresses.
+Remember that if you start with a manual wheelchair, you’ll likely need a powered one later as DMD progresses.

-Note that there are also power-assist options, which can add motorized support to an otherwise manual wheelchair.
-These may be a good choice if you need help sometimes but not always, or if you’re aiming to get a powered chair but don’t have one yet.
+Power-assist options can add motorized support to an otherwise manual wheelchair.
+These options may be a good choice if you need only occasional help or aim to get a powered chair but don’t have one yet.

 Any wheelchair used by a person with Duchenne muscular dystrophy will need to support their body properly.
 Scientists recommend a chair that supports the pelvis, hips, knees, back, trunk, chest, head, and arms.
 Your physical therapist can help you adjust these supports for comfort and proper positioning.
 Since bodies change over time, it’s important to have a wheelchair that can grow and adapt too.